 I found myself powering up Hospital Hill (the infamous part of the course), past other folks who were struggling, grabbing a water at the station and taking on the last hill over a bridge into the home stretch.
 And yes, there were a few tears as I entered the last .1 of the 13.1, but I totally enjoyed the moment as strangers cheered me into the finishing chute.
 My intrepid sister/cheering section was right there yelling my name and reminding me to smile for the camera this time.

 Not that I really NEEDED reminding.
 Endorphines are good for that!

 How did you feel about the race, technically?
 I finished about 10-15 minutes faster than my “it could happen, but not likely” goal.
 My splits were pretty even, and the 5K and 10K both beat my current bests times at those distances as standalone races.
 All of which makes me happy as a newbie.

 Are you going to do this again?
 Actually, yes.
 Going in, I was hedging my bets that I’d like this distance as a walker.
 But I honestly think I could have done another couple of miles, which makes me think I can break three hours…

-In fact… the next half-marathon on my calendar is in October, at Niagara Falls (starts in the US, finishes in Canada).
+In fact… the next half-marathon on my calendar is in October, at Niagara Falls (finishes at the falls in Canada!).